portablestew/expert-among-us/README.md

 Not all commit messages are created equal.
 Fortunately, transformer LLMs are excellent at filling in the blanks.
 When run with `--impostor` mode, Expert Among Us generates additional commit message content.
 This is presented as an ordered chain of user prompt -> assistant response entries, where the user is the generated prompts, and the real commits are the assistant responses.
 The actual user prompt is the final message.
 Effectively, a conversation is presented as if the LLM has authored all commits by itself.
-The AI becomes a trained impostor of human experts.
+The AI acts as an impostor of the human experts.

 ## Overview

 Expert Among Us creates a queryable "expert" from your repository's commit history using AI-powered semantic search and vector embeddings.
+It combines your complete commit history with the current codebase state, enabling insights not possible with either approach alone.
 It helps you understand development patterns, find relevant changes, and get AI-powered recommendations based on historical code changes.

 ### Key Capabilities

 - **Semantic Search**: Find commits by meaning, not just keywords, using vector embeddings
+- **Dual Indexing**: Seamlessly combines full commit history with current codebase state for comprehensive insights
+- **AI-Powered Reranking**: Cross-encoder reranking dramatically improves search result relevance
+- **Smart Text Sanitization**: Automatically removes high-entropy patterns (API keys, UUIDs, binary data) to improve search quality
 - **Metadata Extraction**: Index commit messages, authors, files, and code diffs
 - **Vector Embeddings**: Supports local (GPU-accelerated) or cloud (AWS Bedrock) embedding models
 - **Flexible Filtering**: Search by author, files, or time period
 - **Version Control Support**: Works with Git repositories (Perforce support planned)
 - **Commit Enhancement**: Optionally adds LLM-generated analysis of a commit to its context

+### Search Quality Features

+Expert Among Us includes several features that significantly improve search quality and relevance:

+**Cross-Encoder Reranking**
+- Uses modern cross-encoder models to re-rank search results
+- Provides dramatically better relevance than vector search alone
+- Works seamlessly with all search scopes (metadata, diffs, files)

+**Smart Text Sanitization**
+- Automatically removes high-entropy patterns like API keys, UUIDs, and binary data
+- Preserves semantic meaning while reducing noise in embeddings
+- Improves search quality by focusing on meaningful code patterns

+**Dual-Source Indexing**
+- Indexes both historical commit patterns and current file content
+- Seamlessly combines insights from development history with present-day code structure
+- Enables queries that span both "how we got here" and "what's here now"

 ## Installation